sampgreenwell-cyber/Repo-2/README.md

 ### Tearing it down

-When you're done, simply remove the containers by running the following command:
+When you're done, simply remove the containers by running the following command: this is a test to make sure github actions is working correctl
 ```
 docker compose down
 ```